qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 .. tip:: **Check for updates**

    You can stay informed about plugins.
-Activate the checkbox |checkbox| :guilabel:`Check for updates on startup` from the|mActionTransformSettings|
+Activate the checkbox |checkbox|
+   :guilabel:`Check for updates on startup` from the|mActionTransformSettings|
-   :guilabel:`Settings` menu.
-QGIS will inform you whenever a plugin or plugin update is available.
+   :guilabel:`Settings` menu. |qg| will inform you whenever a plugin or plugin update is available.